TinkerXR: In-Situ, Reality-Aware CAD and 3D Printing Interface for Novices: Implementation

 \subsubsection{Combining Objects}

-Users can combine and turn selected objects into one uniform object with a button on the left wrist.
+Users can combine and turn selected objects into one uniform object with a button on the weak hand wrist.
 The combined object will turn into the color of the last solid object chosen.
-The combining operation works with solid and hole objects, removing the hole objects after performing a cut on the solid objects through the intersection between the solid and hole objects (\autoref{fig:solid_and_hole}b and \ref{fig:solid_and_hole}c).
+The combining operation works with solid and hole objects, removing the hole objects after performing a cut on the solid objects through the intersection between the solid and hole objects (\autoref{fig:solid_and_hole}b-d).